 - Get a copy of the police report.
 This will help you and your lawyer have a clear idea of the official incident details.

 The more details and evidence you have, the stronger your case is.
 Don’t trust anyone else to do the work for you.
-By maintaining your own concrete case file adds a great deal of value to personal injuries cases.
+Maintaining your own concrete case file adds a great deal of value to personal injury cases.

 Choose a Lawyer Who Specializes in Personal Injuries Cases

-There are plenty of lawyers out there, but a few of them actually specialize in personal injuries cases.
+There are plenty of lawyers out there, but a few of them actually specialize in personal injury cases.
+We recommend hiring a lawyer who specializes in personal injury cases like shea & shea.

 Don’t Let Opposing Insurance Companies Swindle You